Pablojox/portfolio-homepage/README.md

 ### VBA
 Project link | Project summary
 ------------ | ---------------
+[Weekly report automatization](https://github.com/Pablojox/weekly-report-vba/blob/main/README.md) | Automate the export and distribution of personalized KPI reports for each employee, ensuring each report is sent to the respective individual's email.
 [Data cleaning](https://github.com/Pablojox/data-cleaning-vba/blob/main/README.md) | Clean data from a provided Excel file to improve usability.